lb3361/gigatron-lcc/README.md

 the address mode, etc. The VCPU accumulator `vAC` is treated as a scratch register inside a burst.
 Meanwhile LCC allocates zero page registers to pass data across bursts.
-This approach avoid the spilling problems but sometimes needs improving because we do not keep track of what data is left on the accumulator after each burst.
+This approach avoid the spilling problems but sometimes needs improving because it does not keep track of what data is left on the accumulator after each burst.
-This has been improved by adding code that opportunistically allows using `vAC` to pass data between bursts.
+This has been improved by a `preralloc` pass that tries to eliminate temporaries that can be passed through vAC, and by a state machine in the instruction emitter which conservatively maintains assertions about register or accumulator equality which can be used to simplify the code.

 The compiler produces a python file that first define a function for each code or data fragment.
 The file then constructs a module that